Skip to main content

 You do not want to jump ahead to a discussion about salary without a solid job offer.
 If you try to settle on a salary without the assurance of getting the job, you may lose negotiating power.

 When you are sure you want the job, let the employer state the salary for the position.
-You should know what is the least amount you are willing to accept, so if the salary is too low and negotiation is not possible, you can end the interview.
+You should identify the lowest amount you are willing to accept, so if the salary is too low and negotiation is not possible, you can end the interview.
 If you agree with the salary they are offering, you should request a salary that is a little above the proposed amount.

 In the event that an employer asks you to tell them what you want to earn, you can ask them what the budget is for the position and how much they paid the previous employee.
 This will give you an idea of a starting number for negotiation.